Existence of torsion-low maximal identity isotopies for area preserving surface homeomorphisms: Examples

 Then, $\mathbb{R}\times[0,1]/_{\sim}$ is a sphere, and $g$ descends to a diffeomorphism $f$ of the sphere that has two fixed points and is area preserving near each fixed point.
-Note the facts that every maximal identity isotopy $I$ fixes both fixed points of $f$, that the rotation number of $I$ at each fixed point is an integer, and that the sum of the rotation numbers of $I$ at every fixed point is $3$.
-By Proposition \ref{P: rotation set of a torsion-low local isotopy}, there does not exist any torsion-low maximal identity isotopy of $f$. \end{ex}
+Note the facts that every maximal isotopy $I$ fixes both fixed points of $f$, that the rotation number of $I$ at each fixed point is an integer, and that the sum of the rotation numbers of $I$ at both fixed point is $3$.
+By the last statement of Proposition \ref{P: rotation set of a torsion-low local isotopy}, there does not exist any torsion-low maximal isotopy of $f$. \end{example}

+\begin{example}(Example of Remark \ref{R: inegality is not strict}) We will construct an orientation and area preserving diffeomorphism of the sphere such that there does not exist any maximal isotopy $I$ satisfying